samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_2/question_5/Readme.md

+# Questão 5

-5. Does the addition of cache and virtual memory to a von Neumann system change its designation as an SISD system ?
+Does the addition of cache and virtual memory to a von Neumann system change its designation as an SISD system ?
 What about the addition of pipelining?
 Multiple issue?
 Hardware multithreading ?